-When snow starts to get cold in the northern hemisphere, people head off some place where there’s perpetual sunshine.
-That’s what the Philippines is for — beaches, mountains, waterfalls and sunny weather year-round.
+When the snow starts to fall in the northern hemisphere, people head off to someplace where there’s perpetual sunshine.
+That’s what the Philippines is for — beaches, mountains, waterfalls, and sunny weather year-round.

 Sometimes, though, the heat becomes too much to bear.
 And when this happens, people escape to places where the air is colder and the weather fairer.
 There are a few places in the Philippines that you can consider cold.

 So where is the coldest place in the Philippines?
 The coldest temperature ever recorded in the Philippines was in Baguio City in 1961.
 The coldest it ever got in 2020 was on February 21 at 9.4°C.

 Based on recorded temperatures, Baguio City is the coldest place in the Philippines.
 The city is nestled in the Cordilleras at an elevation of about 5000 feet above sea level.
 The city’s cool pine-laced air earned it the title of Summer Capital of the Philippines.

 Baguio is a highly-urbanized city in Benguet province with tourist-friendly amenities.
 The resort city is a popular destination for Manila dwellers, especially during the high heat and high humidity months.

 Popular attractions in Baguio City include Mines View Park, Burnham Park, Camp John Hay, and the nearby strawberry fields of La Trinidad.
 If you visit in February, you get to witness the colorful Panagbenga Festival.

 Places with high elevations are generally colder than the lowlands.
 Since the Philippines is blessed with mountains, there are plenty of places with mild weather.
 Here are some of the coldest places in the Philippines that you can visit.